QNCNXW8R/FindRemainingValuables/README.md

 ## Features
 - When the remaining items are under a threshold, reveal every item on the map.
 - Only the host needs to install it to reveal everything.
 Other players with the mod will get a notification when items get revealed.
+- Optionally alert enemies when you trigger the reveal.
 - Fully configurable!

 ## Configuration